atsushieno/uapmd/docs/design/THIRD_PARTY.md

 - We hope to have our own multi-format hosting abstraction layer, as no one built such one in a liberal license.
   - it is so far located at `external/remidy`.
-  - We hope to use travesty for VST3.
+  - We use travesty for VST3.
   - We can use lilv for LV2.
   - We hope to use clap-wrapper for CLAP to load them as VST3.
     - There is no hosting library (there won't be, as it will compete against Bitwig Studio)